PPPDUD/not-defendnot/README.md

 ## What happens if not-defendnot is used on a defendnot-free computer?
 `not-defendnot` will produce an error and gracefully exit.
 Your system will be unharmed.

+## Can this help remove a malware infection?
+Absolutely!
+Malware can abuse `defendnot` to suppress your system's antivirus. `not-defendnot` reverses this, allowing your antivirus to destroy the infection.
+It does not usually help with other defense suppression techniques and malware that doesn't suppress your antivirus.

+If you disabled your computer's antivirus manually, then this program cannot fix that.